Kidney transplant risks and complications

 Delayed graft function

 The transplanted kidney may take a few hours or a few days – or sometimes longer – before it starts working.
 This is called delayed graft function.
 We often say the kidney is ‘asleep’ and that we expect it to ‘wake up’ after it has recovered.
-This happens to 1 in 12 kidneys overall, but is more likely in children with a transplant from a deceased donor, especially if it is from a donor where the kidney was removed after the heart had stopped beating.
+This happens to one in 12 kidneys overall, but is more likely in children with a transplant from a deceased donor, especially if it is from a donor where the kidney was removed after the heart had stopped beating.
 (See the topic Deceased donors for more information.)
 Your child’s transplant team will check the kidney function and blood supply after the operation.
 Some children need dialysis before the new kidney starts working.

 When kidney transplant does not work